fabric8io/kansible/README.md

 ### Using windows machines

 This example uses 1 windows box and 1 linux box in the inventory.
 The example shows that kansible can support both operating systems just fine; it does require the playbooks to handle the differences though.

+Also you typically will need to use different commands to run on Unix versus Windows which is configured in the [rc.yml file](https://github.com/fabric8io/fabric8-ansible-hawtapp/blob/master/kubernetes/appservers/rc.yml#L15-L18).
+For more details see the [documentation on the KANSIBLE_COMMAND_WINRM environment variable](#kansible_command_winrm)

 To use windows you may need to first make sure you've installed **pywinrm**: